Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

-Finally, due to the particular context considered for assessing the proposed embedding representations (Section~\ref{sec:evaluation}), we must introduce the definition of \emph{reverse and complement} of a string $s$ over the DNA alphabet $\{A,C,G,T\}$, which is a typical notion in Bioinformatics originating from the double-stranded nature of the genomic DNA.
-Precisely, given $s$, then its reverse and complement is the equal length string $\bar{s}$, such that symbol $\bar{s}[i]$ is the complement of symbol $s[|s|-i+1]$, where the \emph{complement} of a symbol is the operation transforming a symbol $A$ into a symbol $T$ (or vice versa) and a symbol $C$ into a symbol $G$ (or vice versa).
+Finally, due to the particular context considered for assessing the proposed embedding representations (Section~\ref{sec:evaluation}), the definition of \emph{reverse and complement} of a string $s$ over the DNA alphabet $\{A,C,G,T\}$ is needed.
+This is a typical notion in Bioinformatics originating from the double-stranded nature of reads sequenced from the genome.
+Precisely, the {\em reverse} of $s$ is obtained by reading $s$ from right to left and the (Watson-Crick) \emph{complement} of a DNA symbol is the operation transforming $A$ into $T$ (or vice versa) and $C$ into a $G$ (or vice versa).
+Thus, the \emph{reverse and complement} of $s$ is an application transforming $s$ in $\overline{s}$, where $\overline{s}$ is obtained by taking the reverse $s^r$ of $s$ and by replacing each symbol in $s^r$ with its complement.